jcordovaj/TrialMatcher/README.md

 ## 💎 For Investors and Pharma Industry members

-TrialMatcher is not a classifier.
+TrialMatcher is not just a simple classifier.
 It is an Operational Engine for clinical operations based on GenAI.

 We increase the probability of trial success by providing an explainable AI layer that sits on top of messy, real-world hospital data, ensuring that every recruitment decision is fast, safe, and scientifically justified.